Macron unveils massive 'France 2030' green investment plan | DW | 12.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 French President Emmanuel Macron launched his long-term investment roadmap on Tuesday.
-Calling it "France 2030", it calls for €30 billion ($35 billion) to be spent on reducing carbon emissions while also revitalizing the industrial sector.
+Dubbed "France 2030," it calls for €30 billion ($35 billion) to be spent on reducing carbon emissions while also revitalizing the industrial sector.

-"We must wage the battle of innovation and industrialisation at the same time," he told a meeting of French entrepreneurs, company leaders, and university students, adding: "We need a country that produces more."
+"We must wage the battle of innovation and industrialization at the same time," he told a meeting of French entrepreneurs, company leaders and university students, adding: "We need a country that produces more."

-Other key components of the plan included investing in hydrogen and "small-sized" nuclear power plants, electic cars, as well as the creation of what called a "low-emission" airplane.
+Other key components of the plan included investing in hydrogen and "small-sized" nuclear power plants, expanding electro-mobility, as well as the creation of what he called a "low-emission" airplane.

 France has already banned short-haul domestic flights, the second country in Europe to do so after Austria.